Fredi-B/42_inception/README.md

 1. Clone the repository: `git clone git@github.com:Fredi-B/42_inception.git`
 2. Navigate to the project directory: `cd 42_inception`
+3. Create .env file, copy .env.example and edit it to fit your needs. `cd srcs && touch .env`
-3. Build the Docker images and set up the application: `make all`
+4. Build the Docker images and set up the application from the root of the directory: `make`
-4. Access the application through your web browser: `https://fbechtol.42.fr`
+5. Access the application through your web browser: `https://localhost`

 ## Description